calvinfeng/gophercon2019/README.md

 source of truth is represented by the real-time data coming from robots’ sensor and navigational output.
 Each robot is responsible for sending laser point clouds and planned trajectory for a navigational path.
 Each message payload contains hundreds of float point data and is sent at the interval of 10 Hertz.
-For production scale,, we often manage a fleet of hundreds of robots across multiple customer sites.
+For production scale, we often manage a fleet of hundreds of robots across multiple customer sites.

 ### Technology Stack